-3.9 COCKPIT STORAGE
+3.9 STORAGE AREAS

-- I. Stern storage (PS&SB)
+- I. Bow sofa storage

-- 2. Canopy garage
+- 2. Fender holders (PS & SB)

-- 3. Stern cockpit sofa/storage
+- Bow watertight storages (PS & SB)

-- 4. Glove compartment
+- 4. Cockpit sofa storage

-- 5. Bow cockpit sofa/storage (PS&SB)
+- 5. Canopy garage

-- 6. Bow sofa storage
+- 6. Stern storage (PS&SB)

-- 7. Helm storage (PS&SB)
+- 7. Glove compartment (navigator storage)

-- Do not store any equipment containing petrol (outboard engines, portable petrol tanks, etc.) in the stern cockpit U- sofa.
-The stern cockpits U-sofa were not designed to store petrol since it contains electrical equipment which may cause sparks. - 2.
-Do not store any equipment in SB helm storage if you have the optional Webasto fuel tank installed there.
-You can block the air ventilation or damage the fuel line. - 3.
-Do not fill ventilated storage compartments with goods/equipment to the extent that that ventilation is hindered!
+- Do not store any equipment containing petrol (outboard engines, portable petrol tanks, etc.) in the stern cockpit sofa.
+The stern cockpit sofa was not designed to store petrol since it contains electrical equipment which may cause sparks. - 2.
+Do not store any equipment in PS pulpit storage if you have the optional Webasto fuel tank installed there.
+You block the air ventilation or damage the fuel line. - Do not fill ventilated storage compartments with goods/equipment to the extent that hinders the.
 Ventilation is needed to remove gas and fumes that may occur in these areas.
 Be particularly careful with the storages below the stern cockpit sofa as it contains batteries and electric breakers/fuses.